Skin Recovery & Repair

 Reduced skin healing capacity due to hormonal shifts.

-Primary Recommended Programme Pathway: Skin Barrier Repair & Recovery Programme
+Primary Recommended Programme Pathway: Skin Barrier Repair & Resilience Programme

 Recommended Treatments